-The second step was to assess the share of demand that is flexible in each end-use.
+Modelling the role and potential of demand-side response requires assessment of the share of demand that is flexible in each end-use.
 This share is the product of three flexibility factors, sheddability, controllability and acceptability (Ookie Ma, 2013):

 - Sheddability: Share of the load of each end-use that can be shed, shifted or increased by a typical DSR strategy. - Controllability: Share of the load of each end-use which is associated with equipment that has the necessary communications and controls in place to trigger and achieve load sheds/shifts. - Acceptability: Share of the load for a given end-use which is associated with equipment or services where the user is willing to accept the reduced level of service in a demand-response event in exchange for financial incentives.